boeschenstein/csharp9/README.md

         }
     }
 }

 '''

-Initialization both ways: need 2 constructors:
+Initialization both ways: need 2 constructors (avoid this if not needed: you might break immutability if you are not careful):

-''' cs
+''' c#

 using System;

 public record Car {